MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlinitemptyansistring.md

 ### -param Buffer [in]

-Pointer to a caller-allocated buffer to be used to contain a WCHAR string.
+Pointer to a caller-allocated buffer to be used to contain a CHAR string.

 ### -param BufferSize [in]